mojochao/npm-mode/README.md

 `(npm-mode)`

+Once activated the minor mode ke

+## Global Activation

-It can also be activated globally with:
+The minor mode can be activated globally with:

 `(npm-global-mode)`

+### Project Activation

-You can automatically activate the mode for a project by adding the mode to the `.dir-locals.el` file in the root directory of a project.
+The mode can be activated on a per-project basis using directory local variables.
+The easiest way to do this is to use the `add-dir-local-variable` from the root directory of a project.

+For example, if you visit the `README.md` file in the root directory of a project, and run the <kbd>M-x add-dir-local-variable</kbd><kbd>
+command, Emacs will prompt you for `Mode or subdirectory (default markdown mode): `, to which you should enter <kbd>nil</kbd>.
+Next, you will be prompted for `Add directory-local variable: `, to which you should enter <kbd>mode</kbd>.
+Finally, you will be prompted for `Add mode with value (default markdown mode): `, to which you should enter
+<kbd>npm-mode</kbd>.

+> Note that the defaults were markdown-mode because we invoked the
+> command while visiting a markdown file.
+Defaults will use the
+> major mode of the buffer when invoking the command.

+If you look at the generated `.dir-locals.el` file you can see the generated configuration:

 ```
+$ cat /your/project/root/.dir-locals.el
+;;; Directory Local Variables
+;;; For more information see (info "(emacs) Directory Variables")

-((nil . ((mode . npm))))
+((nil
+  (mode . npm)))
+$
 ```

-Now when you visit any file in the project, `npm-mode` will be activated.
+If you later wish to disable npm-mode for the project, run the `delete-dir-local-variable` command similarly.

-## Commands
+## Command Keymap

-### npm-global-mode ###

-Running <kbd>M-x npm-global-mode</kbd> creates keybindings to the various npm-mode commands.
-The mode command prefix is <kbd>C-c n</kbd> by default and can be changed with <kbd>M-x customize-variable npm-mode-keymap-prefix</kbd>.
+This mode provides a command keymap, whose default <kbd>C-c n</kbd>
+prefix can be changed with <kbd>M-x customize-variable npm-mode-keymap-prefix</kbd>.

+## Usage

+Once the mode has been activated, you can use its commands.
+Invoking
+<kbd>C-c n</kbd> provides access to the following commands.

 | command                       | keymap       | description                      |
 |-------------------------------|--------------|----------------------------------|